Roman Catholic

 Moved to Polish Army reserves in 1921.

-From 1931 again chaplain of the Polish Army in major rank.
+From 1931 again chaplain of the Polish Army in the rank of major.

 After German and Russian invasion of Poland in 09.1939 and start of the World War II, after start of Russian occupation helped in Lviv refugees from Cieszyn Silesia.